Coronavirus in Ohio Tuesday update: Latest number of cases to be released at 2pm

 - Law enforcement and corrections officers

-DeWine announced that a state portal for scheduling vaccinations launched Monday.
+A state portal for scheduling vaccinations has been launched.
 Users can search for vaccine locations by city, county or ZIP code and find links to make appointments.
-DeWine said the portal will help the state in tracking vaccination efforts in addition to trying to simplify the process for residents.

-A total of 17,502 deaths from COVID-19 have been reported to date.
-In a recent change, the Department of Health is updating the total only after death certificates have been processed, usually twice a week.
-The last update was on Friday.

-DeWine has said he will lift all state health orders related to the pandemic once the state achieves a rate of 50 cases per 100,000 residents over a two-week period.
-To do so, the number of new cases per day will need to average 417 for 14 days.